About the Amps dashboard¶

 To reduce Amps consumption for the Stitch category:

 Review all of the foreign keys (FKs) that are applied to all source tables that are made available to Stitch.
-Poorly configured foreign keys (FKs) can lead to higher frequencies of interconnected records, which may increase the duration of the Stitch run and lead to higher Amps consumption
+Poorly configured foreign keys (FKs) can lead to higher frequencies of interconnected records, which may increase the duration of the Stitch run and lead to higher Amps consumption.
+Consider adding automated bad-value detection for foreign keys.

 Databases¶